Milk (drag queen): Music

 Donigan formed the group The Dairy Queens in 2016, whose first single, "Milk It", was released on July 2, 2016.
 He then released his first solo single, "Touch the Fashion, Change Your Life", which he performed live on the first episode of All Stars 3 in 2017.

 Personal life

-Donigan is a former figure skater who qualified to the 2009 U.S. Figure Skating Championships in Junior Ice Dance.

-Donigan currently lives in New York City.
+Donigan is Catholic and gay.
 He was in an open relationship with James B. Whiteside, principal dancer with American Ballet Theatre, for 12 years.
 In October 2020, Donigan announced on Instagram that they have amicably split.
+Donigan currently lives in New York City.